 4.2 A multi-user license allows for installation and concurrent use of the Software on several individual computers of the license holder and/or on several workstations of a LAN (server installation plus lightweight client installation).

 4.3 Concurrent Use: Our licenses are based on concurrent use.
-Each named user is permitted up to two installations on their own personal devices.
-Only one of the two installations may be in use at any given time. — If installing under a multi-user license in a pool environment (no named users), you are allowed up to twice the nominal number of installations with the express provision that you must have suitable means in place to limit concurrent access to the license maximum.
+Each named user is permitted up to two installations on his own personal devices.
+Only one of the two installations may be in use at any given time.
+If installing under a multi-user license in a pool environment (no named users), you are allowed up to twice the nominal number of installations with the express provision that you must have suitable means in place to limit concurrent access to the license maximum.
 Otherwise, only the number of standalone installations named in the license is permitted.

-6.1 Educational licenses of the Software can be purchased only by officially accredited educational institutions, i.e. only by institutions recognized by nationally competent accrediting bodies.
+6.1 Educational licenses of the Software can be purchased only by officially accredited educational institutions, i.e. only by institutions recognized by nationally accrediting bodies.
 This includes specifically universities and similar degree-granting institutions of higher learning (including distance learning and continuing education programs), academic and technical schools and colleges as well as vocational training institutions.
 To the extent that the Customer is one of these educational institutions, he guarantees that he is recognized as such by the state.

 6.2 Non-profit organizations and government agencies are NOT automatically eligible for discounted educational licenses.
 An organization wishing to be considered for a discount will need to contact ATLAS.ti directly.
 Government agencies and supra-national institutions (such as EU, UN, etc.) will need to obtain standard licenses exclusively.